box-builder/box/docs/user-guide/verbs.md

 inside, when provided with a directory name string and block, invokes commands within the context of the working directory being set to the string.

-It does not affect the final image.
+It will affect the final image if a file-modification event occurs inside a directory which has been specified but not created manually yet.
+This is a side effect of the docker engine's relationship to how we use `workdir` directives within docker itself. **Docker will create any workdir that does not exist when a build container is started.**

 Example: